Veria: Geology

 Veria is located at 40º31' North, 22º12' East, at the eastern foot of the Vermio Mountains.
 It lies on a plateau at the western edge of the Central Macedonia plain, north of the Haliacmon River.
 The town straddles the Tripotamos (river), a Haliacmon tributary that provides hydroelectric power to the national electric power transmission network and irrigation water to agricultural customers of the Veria plain.

 Climate

-Veria has a humid subtropical climate (Köppen climate classification Cfa) that borders on a cold semi-arid climate (Köppen climate classification BSk).
+Veria has a Mediterranean climate (Köppen climate classification Csa) that borders on a cold semi-arid climate (Köppen climate classification BSk).
 Since the city lies in a transitional climatic zone, its climate displays characteristics of continental, semi-arid and subtropical/Mediterranean climates.
 Summers (from April to October) are hot (often exceptionally hot) and dry (or mildly humid, with rainfalls that occur during thunderstorms), and winters (from mid-October to March) are wet and cool, but temperatures remain above or well above freezing (meteorological phenomenon of Alkyonides).
 Snow typically falls once or twice a season.
 Major temperature swings between day and night are seldom.